-2.1.3.2 Offensive Humor Promotes Tolerance of Harmful Behavior Towards its “Targets”

 A variety of studies have found that disparagement humor encourages discrimination and harmful behavior towards the victims of such humor.
-Woodzicka and Ford describe how sexist disparagement humor against women trivializes discrimination by disguising it as harmless amusement.
-In doing so, sexist humor affects attitudes toward women and may increase tolerance of sexist events or sex discrimination.
-Sexist humor also promotes the behavioral release of prejudice against women, and amplifies self-reported rape proclivity and victim blame.
+Woodzicka and Ford describe how sexist disparagement humor against women trivializes discrimination by disguising it as harmless amusement (2010; Johnson 1990).
+In doing so, sexist humor affects attitudes toward women and may increase tolerance of sexist acts or sex discrimination (Ford 2000).
+Sexist humor also promotes the behavioral release of prejudice against women (Ford et al. 2007) and amplifies self-reported rape proclivity and victim blame (Thomae and Pina 2015; Ford and Ferguson 2004).

-In addition, Thomas Ford’s and Mark Ferguson’s Prejudiced Norm Theory outlines a process of mediation through which disparagement humor directed at women “releases” prejudice.
-Furthermore, prejudiced people “restrain” their behavior so long as the norms dictate they must.
-However, when the norms allow it – for instance in a society replete with disparagement humor which communicates an implied approval of prejudices – they allow themselves to reveal their prejudices.
+Ford and Ferguson’s Prejudiced Norm Theory outlines a process of mediation through which disparagement humor directed at women ‘releases’ prejudice (Ford and Ferguson 2004).
+Furthermore, prejudiced people ‘restrain’ their behavior so long as the norms dictate they must (Monteith, Deenen, and Tooman 1996).
+However, when the norms allow it – for instance in a society replete with disparagement humor which communicates an implied approval of prejudices – they allow themselves to reveal their prejudices (Woodzicka and Ford 2010).

-2.1.3.3 Offensive humor as an instrument of ostracism and exclusion from the centers of power

-In the case of disparagement humor aimed at disadvantaged groups, humor is often times used as a tool for ostracizing and excluding these groups from the social centers of power.
-Whenever an offensive joke is unleashed into the air, the victim is faced with two options: to laugh at the joke or not to laugh, and thereby express dismay at the joke’s content.
+In the case of disparagement humor aimed at disadvantaged groups, humor is often used as a tool for ostracizing and excluding these groups from the social centers of power (Kuipers 2008).
+Whenever an offensive joke is unleashed into the air, the victim is faced with two options: to laugh at the joke or not, and thereby express dismay at the joke’s content.
 Either choice is problematic.
-If the victim of the joke chooses to laugh, she is complicit in her own group’s humiliation, thereby reaffirming the existing social order within which their affiliation group finds itself at the bottom of the hierarchy, as mentioned previously.
-If she does not laugh then she is a ‘‘spoil sport,’’ someone with no sense of humor who is ostracized from the group, which is most often the dominant group in the given social situation.
+If the victim of the joke chooses to laugh, she is complicit in her own group’s humiliation, thereby reaffirming the existing social order within which their affiliative group finds itself at the bottom of the hierarchy, as mentioned previously.
+If she does not laugh then she is a ‘spoil sport,’ someone with no sense of humor who is ostracized from the group, which is most often the dominant one in the given social situation (Bemiller and Schneider 2010).

-2.1.3.4 Offensive humor as strategy for provoking unlaughter

-Folklorist Moira Smith raises another ostracizing aspect of humor, as a strategic tool meant to provoke the “unlaughter” of the target, thus emphasizing social divisions and promoting the target's exclusion.
+Smith (2009) raises another ostracizing aspect of humor as a strategic tool meant to provoke the ‘unlaughter’ of the target, thus emphasizing social divisions and promoting the target’s exclusion.

-Based on Michale Billig’s definition of “unlaughter,” Smith stresses that unlaughter is not just the absence of laugher, but “a display of not laughing when laughter might otherwise be expected, hoped or demanded.”
-Accordingly, unlaughter does not attest to a failure to understand the joke (due to a misunderstanding of the incongruity therein, or of the resolution, for example), but to a disagreement with the joke.
-Thus, those who choose to respond to a joke with unlaughter see it as unworthy, inappropriate or perhaps even immoral.
+Based on Billig’s definition of unlaughter, Smith stresses that it is not just the absence of laugher, but “a display of not laughing when laughter might otherwise be expected, hoped or demanded” (2009, 192).
+Accordingly, unlaughter does not attest to a failure to understand the joke, due to a misunderstanding of the incongruity therein, or of the resolution, for example, but to a disagreement with the joke.
+Thus, those who choose to respond to a joke with unlaughter see it as unworthy, inappropriate, perhaps even immoral.

-Unlike those who respond with unlaughter, those who find the joke funny, appropriate and moral view the reaction of unlaughter as ridiculous, and therefore consider those who choose to respond in this manner ridiculous as well.
-Smith adds that the ridiculousness of those who are not laughing is only amplified by the importance placed on having a sense of humor in Western society where humor is perceived, among other things, as an indication of or a “proxy” for the ability to fit in.
-By Western standards, Smith claims, those who have the ability to laugh at themselves are perceived as having a sense of proportion and the ability to adapt to the bureaucratic order and thereby be a model citizen of industrialized society.
-Conversely, those who have no sense of humor (i.e. those who react to a joke with unlaughter), show themselves lacking the desirable qualities listed above.
+Unlike those who respond with unlaughter, those who find the joke funny, appropriate, and moral view the reaction of unlaughter as ridiculous and therefore consider those who choose to respond in this manner ridiculous as well.
+Smith adds that the ridiculousness of those who are not laughing is only amplified by the importance placed on having a sense of humor in Western society where humor is perceived, among other things, as an indication of or a proxy for the ability to fit in.
+By Western standards, Smith claims, those who have the ability to laugh at themselves are perceived as having a sense of proportion and the ability to adapt to the bureaucratic order and, thereby, be a model citizen of industrialized society.
+Conversely, those who react to a joke with unlaughter show themselves lacking such desirable qualities.